nmshd/documentation/_docs_integrate/attribute-introduction.md

 <div style="width: 640px; height: 600px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:600px" src="https://lucid.app/documents/embedded/95394e3a-b857-4165-9b1a-824ad81e04d9" id="QViE651IOP3n"></iframe></div>

-If an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, this not only leads to the creation of associated AttributeForwardingDetails for the `owner` of the IdentityAttribute, but also to the creation of a PeerIdentityAttribute for the peer with whom the IdentityAttribute was shared.
+If an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, this not only leads to the creation of associated AttributeForwardingDetails for the `owner` of the IdentityAttribute, but also to the creation of a [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute) for the peer with whom the IdentityAttribute was shared.
-A PeerIdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for which the `shareInfo` property is set.
-The `address` of the `owner` of the IdentityAttribute is contained within its `shareInfo.peer` property.
+The `address` of the `owner` of the IdentityAttribute is contained within its `peer` property.
-The `shareInfo.sourceAttribute` property of a PeerIdentityAttribute is always undefined, as the OwnIdentityAttribute used as the source is only stored locally for the `owner` of the IdentityAttribute.
 Furthermore, note that the `id` of a PeerIdentityAttribute is always the same as the `id` of the associated OwnIdentityAttribute.
 To ensure the privacy of an Identity's data, the IdentityAttribute shared by its `owner` with a peer cannot be shared by that peer with a third party.